kojiro5150/phdss-instructions/sovereignty.md

 - Strategic / institutional: deliberate positioning or power dynamics, acknowledged as a possibility
 Treat conviction and certainty as signals requiring examination, not evidence.
 This section appears exactly once.
-Do not repeat it later in the output.
+Do not repeat it later in the output — all three hypothesis levels belong here in a single instance.
+Do not open a second Multi-Hypothesis Frame block with alternative or additional hypotheses.

 **Containment & Decision Hygiene Conditions**
 Identify the psychological and procedural conditions required for sound reflective